 ** Make sure you are using an old salad spinner that is not going to be used for food.
 Thrift stores are a great place to find cheap ones!

 3. Have kids drizzle the orange and red paint onto the pumpkin.
-I like to start with the darkest color first, so we did red first, then dark orange and finally the bright orange.
+I like to start with the darkest color first, so we did red first, then dark orange, and finally bright orange.

 Remind kids not to squeeze out too much paint, you want to have white showing through.